Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves a time series of news coverage spikes or tone shifts, with three distinct modes (volume, volume_with_articles, tone).
-It explicitly distinguishes from sibling tool gdelt_search_articles by noting that volume_with_articles avoids a follow-up call.
+The description clearly states it retrieves a time series of news coverage or tone, and distinguishes three modes including a primary signal-detection mode.
+It differentiates from sibling tools by noting that volume_with_articles avoids a follow-up gdelt_search_articles call.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.